-They don't need to be expensive–just a pack from the Dollar Tree.
+They don't need to be expensive–just the simple white ones will work.
 If you have a few in your supplies, you can easily play a game to keep the Scouts busy during a lull in a Cub Scout den or pack meeting.

 Divide group into equal teams.
 Give each person a paper plate, and give each team an extra paper plate.
 Set up a start line and a finish line.

 The goal is to move from start to finish by stepping only on the paper plates.
 The most effective way is to move forward in single file.

-Each person stands on his paper plate.
+Each person stands on their paper plate.
 The last person passes the extra plate quickly up the line to the first person, who puts in on the ground.
 The team then moves forward one step (one plate) by stepping on the new plate.
 Players must always stay on the plates.

 The twist is that we don't tell the Scouts how to play the game.
 They have to figure it out on their own.

 The Paper Plate Shuffle can be used for these adventures: